-The price of a private hire licence varies from council to council, but generally you’ll be looking at an average of £300(ish) and it has to be renewed every three years.
+The price of a private hire licence varies from council to council, but you can expect to pay around £300, and you'll need to review it every three years.

 A private hire-licensed and insured car

-For example, the difference between a private hire policy for someone who’s been driving for three years and someone who’s been on the road for five years can be as much as £100/month!
+For example, the difference between a private hire policy for people who've been driving for three years compared to five can be as much as £100 per month!

-We spoke to a few Uber drivers around the UK, and these are the perks and pitfalls they claimed came with the job.
+We spoke to a few Uber drivers around the UK, and they shared some of the perks and pitfalls they claimed came with the job.

 - No minimum or maximum hours – you work as little or as much as suits you